Fish anatomy: Testes

 Most male fish have two testes of similar size.
 In the case of sharks, the testis on the right side is usually larger.
 The primitive jawless fish have only a single testis located in the midline of the body, although even this forms from the fusion of paired structures in the embryo.

 Under a tough membranous shell, the tunica albuginea, the testis of some teleost fish, contains very fine coiled tubes called seminiferous tubules.
 The tubules are lined with a layer of cells (germ cells) that from puberty into old age, develop into sperm cells (also known as spermatozoa or male gametes).
-The developing sperm travel through the seminiferous tubules to the rete testis located in the mediastinum testis, to the efferent ducts, and then to the epididymis where newly created sperm cells mature (see spermatogenesis).
-The sperm move into the vas deferens, and are eventually expelled through the urethra and out of the urethral orifice through muscular contractions.
+The developing sperm travel through the seminiferous tubules to the rete testis located in the mediastinum testis, to the efferent ducts, and then to the epididymides (depending on the species) where newly created sperm cells mature (see spermatogenesis).
+The sperm move into the vasa deferentia, and are eventually expelled through the urethra and out of the urethral orifice through muscular contractions.

 However, most fish do not possess seminiferous tubules.
 Instead, the sperm are produced in spherical structures called sperm ampullae.
 These are seasonal structures, releasing their contents during the breeding season and then being reabsorbed by the body.
 Before the next breeding season, new sperm ampullae begin to form and ripen.
 The ampullae are otherwise essentially identical to the seminiferous tubules in higher vertebrates, including the same range of cell types.

 In terms of spermatogonia distribution, the structure of teleost testes have two types: in the most common, spermatogonia occur all along the seminiferous tubules, while in Atherinomorpha, they are confined to the distal portion of these structures.
 Fish can present cystic or semi-cystic spermatogenesis in relation to the release phase of germ cells in cysts to the lumen of the seminiferous tubules.